jettymx/jetty-infosite/en/beneficios.md

               <img src="img/icono-plataforma.png">
             </div>
             <h3>Platform as a service</h3>
-            <p>All companies use the same platform configured in different ways.
-This makes it much more cost efficient and faster to implement.
-It also means that you will have access to improvements and new features as they become available.</p>
+            <p>Our clients use the same platform, but with a  different configuration, this makes it highly efficient in terms of costs and time.
+Additionally, you will have access to updates and new features as soon as they are available.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-solucion.png">
             </div>
             <h3>Low risk solution</h3>
-            <p>Our technology is ready to be implemented.
-In less than 2 weeks it will be working.
-It is validated by real users so it significantly reduces the risk of implementation</p>
+            <p>Our technology is ready to be implemented, and within 2 weeks it can be running at full capacity.
+It is validated by our users, which reduces the risk of implementation.</p>
           </li>
           <li>
             <div class="text-center">
               <img src="img/icono-actualizacion.png">
             </div>
             <h3>Continuous updates</h3>
-            <p>Our deal is the developing of technology and therefore we know that it is constantly evolving.
-That is why our team works daily to implement improvements to the platform.</p>
+            <p>Our specialty is technology and as  you know it evolves constantly.
+Our team works everyday on improving and updating our platform.</p>
           </li>
           <div class="clearfix"></div>
           <li>